emm218/raytrace/README.md

 I'm trying to make a raytracer again.

-The text renderer is based in large part on the text rendering code in [alacritty](https://github.com/alacritty/alacritty).
+The text renderer is based on the text rendering code in [alacritty](https://github.com/alacritty/alacritty).

+## ToDo

+1. come up with a better rasterizing solution than crossfont